Seton Residence Hall - This is Home.

-The Seton Residential Center on the College of Mount St. Joseph campus has the capacity to house over 500 students in rooms that range from single and double rooms in traditional corridor-style hallways to suites for two, three, or four residents.
-All undergraduate and graduate students are eligible to live in Seton Center.
-Although the Seton Residential Center at the College of Mount St. Joseph has been used primarily to house undergraduate students, graduate students have frequently been able to successfully acclimate to our residence area with the right housing arrangements and placement.
-Some floors and areas have the tendency to draw quieter or older students, so placement in these areas can work well for the graduate student lifestyle.
+Seton Residence Hall has the capacity to house over 500 students in rooms that range from single and double rooms in traditional corridor-style hallways to suites for two, three, or four residents.
+All full-time undergraduate and graduate students are eligible to live in the Seton Residence Hall.